xiaodongy86/DataCamp/Dataframe.md

 $ rotation: num  58.64 -243.02 1 1.03 0.41 ...

 $ rings   : logi  FALSE FALSE FALSE FALSE TRUE TRUE ...

+## Selection of data frame elements

+Similar to vectors and matrices, you select elements from a data frame with the help of square brackets [ ].
+By using a comma, you can indicate what to select from the rows and the columns respectively.
+For example:

+my_df[1,2] selects the value at the first row and second column in my_df. my_df[1:3,2:4] selects rows 1, 2, 3 and columns 2, 3, 4 in my_df.
+Sometimes you want to select all elements of a row or column.
+For example, my_df[1, ] selects all elements of the first row.
+Let us now apply this technique on planets_df!

+**#The planets_df data frame from the previous exercise is pre-loaded** head(planets_df)
+**#Select first 5 values of diameter column** planets_df[1:5,3]

+## Only planets with rings

+You will often want to select an entire column, namely one specific variable from a data frame.
+If you want to select all elements of the variable diameter, for example, both of these will do the trick:

+planets_df[,3]
+planets_df[,"diameter"]
+However, there is a short-cut.
+If your columns have names, you can use the $ sign:

+planets_df$diameter

+## Only planets with rings (2)

+You probably remember from high school that some planets in our solar system have rings and others do not.
+Unfortunately you can not recall their names.
+Could R help you out?

+If you type rings_vector in the console, you get:

+[1] FALSE FALSE FALSE FALSE  TRUE  TRUE  TRUE  TRUE This means that the first four observations (or planets) do not have a ring (FALSE), but the other four do (TRUE).
+However, you do not get a nice overview of the names of these planets, their diameter, etc. Let's try to use rings_vector to select the data for the four planets with rings.

+## Only planets with rings but shorter

+So what exactly did you learn in the previous exercises?
+You selected a subset from a data frame (planets_df) based on whether or not a certain condition was true (rings or no rings), and you managed to pull out all relevant data.
+Pretty awesome!
+By now, NASA is probably already flirting with your CV ;-).

+Now, let us move up one level and use the function subset().
+You should see the subset() function as a short-cut to do exactly the same as what you did in the previous exercises.

+subset(my_df, subset = some_condition)
+The first argument of subset() specifies the data set for which you want a subset.
+By adding the second argument, you give R the necessary information and conditions to select the correct subset.

+The code below will give the exact same result as you got in the previous exercise, but this time, you didn't need the rings_vector!

+subset(planets_df, subset = rings)

+**#Select planets with diameter < 1**

+subset(planets_df,subset= diameter <1)

+## Sorting

+Making and creating rankings is one of mankind's favorite affairs.
+These rankings can be useful (best universities in the world), entertaining (most influential movie stars) or pointless (best 007 look-a-like).

+In data analysis you can sort your data according to a certain variable in the data set.
+In R, this is done with the help of the function order().

+order() is a function that gives you the ranked position of each element when it is applied on a variable, such as a vector for example:

+> a <- c(100, 10, 1000)
+> order(a)
+[1] 2 1 3
+10, which is the second element in a, is the smallest element, so 2 comes first in the output of order(a).
+100, which is the first element in a is the second smallest element, so 1 comes second in the output of order(a).

+This means we can use the output of order(a) to reshuffle a:

+> a[order(a)]
+[1]   10  100 1000